JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `claimPayment`

 Claim the payout in `_token` denomination for payment `_id`.
 Here the network receives its fee from each payout.
+Same as for tasks, ether fees go straight to the Meta Colony whereas Token fees go to the Network to be auctioned off.

 **Parameters**